moneyadviceservice/react_library/src/components/InfoTable/InfoTable.md

-The InfoTable component enables you to display information in a custom table format.
+### The InfoTable component enables you to display information in a custom table format.
+You can either use the `textContent` prop to pass text to be displayed inside the table or for more complex scenarios you can just pass the contents as children.
+Table colors are also customizable.

 ```jsx
 import React, { useState } from 'react';